 Gin, infused with medicinal juniper that was the cure-all of the middle ages, and tonic water, delivering the quinine that kept our world-exploring ancestors free from malaria.

 A well-known tonic water brand claims something along the lines that if three quarters of your gin and tonic is the tonic, then you had better choose a good one.
 Equally, I would suggest, that the remaining one quarter, the part that makes the drink sing, is key to the marriage.
-The complex flavours of Beefeater Gin with juniper and bitter Seville orange as the top soloists in this flavour choir.
+The complex flavors of Beefeater Gin trumpet juniper and bitter Seville orange as the top soloists in this flavor choir.

 My motto is ‘keep it simple’ so,

 • 3 lumps of ice

 • Lemon wedge garnish (not squeezed and definitely not rubbed round the rim of the glass!